Khaspper/notifs-pusher/README.md

 Head to "App Keys" on the left side then copy all that data and replace my data with your data in server.js

-On the left side, click "Debug Console" (this is how you send notifications online).
+On the left side, click "Debug Console" and click on "Event Creator" (this is how you send notifications online).
 For the channel, put:
 ```
 pusher_notifs
 ```